Data Science by Design (DSxD)

 - Think with us: What would your goals be coming out of this experience?
 What are the contributions you feel you’re best placed to make to enrich the experience of other participants?

-Former BIDS Data Science Fellow Sara Stoudt is a lecturer in the Statistical & Data Sciences Program at Smith College.
+Former BIDS Data Science Fellow Sara Stoudt is currently an Assistant Professor at Bucknell University.
 At UC Berkeley, she was a PhD student in Statistics advised by Professors Will Fithian and Perry de Valpine.
 Her research interests included ecological applications of statistics and assessing the identifiability and robustness of inference under model misspecification in species distribution models.
 She was also involved in teaching writing for statistics with Professor Deborah Nolan.
 Prior to being a BIDS Fellow, Sara was supported by a National Physical Sciences Consortium Fellowship with the National Institute of Standards and Technology and was part of the Data Science for the 21st Century: Environment and Society Training Program.
 Sara graduated with a BA in Mathematics and Statistics from Smith College.

 Váleri N. Vásquez